kssssssss28/9.2HD-2.0/README.md

 # 9.2HD-2.0
-Change the layout of the login page and Ai page
+Change the layout of the Ai page